Parameters of Hecke algebras for Bernstein components of p-adic groups: Progenerators and endomorphism algebras for Bernstein blocks

-For graded Hecke algebras with root system $\{\alpha,-\alpha\}$ and a fixed underlying vector space, there are just two isomorphism classes: one with label $k \neq 0$ and one with label $k = 0$.
+Recall that any graded Hecke algebra $\mh H_k$ is isomorphic to $\mh H_{\epsilon k}$ with $\epsilon \in \C^\times$ via a scaling isomorphism \cite[(1.15)]{SolAHA}.
+For graded Hecke algebras with root system $\{\alpha,-\alpha\}$ and a fixed underlying vector space $\C \alpha^\vee \oplus \C^d$, there are just two isomorphism classes: one with label $k \neq 0$ and one with label $k = 0$.
 For both there is a nice geometric construction of the irreducible representations of $\mh H_k$, see \cite{Lus-Cusp1} and \cite[Theorem 3.11]{AMS2}.
-This is an instance of a construction that underlies the representation theory of affine Hecke algebras associated to unipotent representations of $p$-adic groups \cite{Lus-Uni,Lus-Uni2}.
-Hence the analysis of $\Irr (\mc H (\mc O,G))$ with rk$(\Sigma_{\mc O,\mu}) \leq 1$ is very close to what is desired in Conjecture \ref{conj:1}.
-That already looks like a satisfactory answer in such cases.\\
+These two graded Hecke algebras arise already from the Iwahori-spherical representations of $SL_2 (F) \times (F^\times)^d$: $\mh H_k$ with $k \neq 0$ via localization around $\sigma = 1$ and $\mh H_0$ via localization around $\sigma = \chi_-$.
+The construction of their irreducible representations is an instance of how that can be done for affine/graded Hecke algebras associated to unipotent representations of $p$-adic groups \cite{Lus-Uni,Lus-Uni2,AMS2,SolLLCunip}.
+Let us summarise that: